jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

     Save the **lysozyme.ift** item in the **standards_data** folder.

 *Note:* As of now, BIFT output from RAW is not compatible with DAMMIF or other ATSAS programs.
+However, it is compatible with electron density determination via DENSS.

 Part 3.
 Assessing ambiguity of 3D shape information - AMBIMETER in RAW